July 2021| "Odessa Suite"

 Merci vielmals, kiitos, mille gracie for this terrific concert night, whose title was program!

-P.S.: In a pre-concert, Darius Heid [p] and Ferdinand Schwarz [tr] presented the start of the newly installed "eastPLUGGED® Junior Award", with acoustic compositions of their own under the theme "deceleration".
+In a pre-concert, Darius Heid [p] and Ferdinand Schwarz [tr] performed as participants of the "eastPLUGGED® Junior Award 2018/19" with acoustic compositions of their own under the theme "deceleration".

 08 June 2018

 I: KYOTO MON AMOUR Eric Schäfer [dr] Kazutoki Umezu [kl] Naoko Kikuchi [koto] John Eckhardt [b] II: FATHER & SON Ulf Wakenius [g] Eric Wakenius [g]